Skip to main content

 Figure out where to begin with Tableland, whether that's starting to build or figuring out how it all works.

 Tableland is a web3 SQL database that can be used on EVM chains like Ethereum and Layer 2 (L2) solutions.
 It helps extend and enhance data storage while offloading accessibility to a decentralized network of validator nodes that watch the host chain for updates, which is where SQL data is made available.
-Developers can use Tableland to help scale, mutate, and effectively access chain-driven data—including onchain rules and identity—across Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Polygon, and Filecoin.
+Developers can use Tableland to help scale, mutate, and effectively access chain-driven data—including onchain rules and identity—across Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Base, Polygon, and Filecoin.

 Get started